NoviceLive/urlmark/README.rst

 Shell Setup
 +++++++++++

-- Install UrlMark by any means aforementioned.
+- Install the Git version of UrlMark.
 - Use the following pieces of code as your command-not-found handler.

   ::